 - ½ cup Panko Breadcrumbs

-- 3 tablespoon Vegetable Oil for frying
+- 3 tbsp Vegetable Oil for frying

 - Heat some vegetable oil in a frying pan, over moderate heat.